AMGold99/ssurgo-soil/README.md

 # ssurgo-soil

 Retrieves and merges SSURGO soil shapefiles with farmland classification tabular data, then uploads them to a specified Google Drive folder.
-Once in Google Drive, use Python notebook in ArcGIS Pro project to import and merge geospatial data *(coming soon)*.
+Once the data has been imported to Google Drive, use Python notebook in ArcGIS Pro project to import and merge geospatial data *(coming soon)*.

 ![Soil Data workflow map](SoilDataWorkflow.svg)